×

 When we asked expats what advice they would give a foreigner before buying a property in Costa Rica, they said...

 "The only restrictions on foreigners purchasing property in Costa Rica are in the Maritime zone within 200 meters of the ocean.
 This area is not for sale though you can get a concession to build things like tourism projects on a leasehold type basis.
 Expats typically can't get concessions although some grandfathered properties are still privately owned.
 Expats otherwise have the same rights to property ownership in Costa Rica as a Costa Rican would have.
-Property ownership is deeded and fee simple and over 95% of the entire country's properties are registered in a national property registry," said one in Southern Pacific region of Costa Rica.
+Property ownership is deeded and fee simple and over 95% of the entire country's properties are registered in a national property registry," explained one expat in Southern Pacific region of Costa Rica.

 View More Answers